antonkulaga/scala-js-binding/README.md

  so one can define whatever binder (s)he wants.
 In quoted sample there are bindings to isSigned and logoutClick reactive variables.

 Binders are the classes that bind ScalaJS view to html elements.
 Each view can have many different binders.
-Common usage practise is extending one of abstract classes in binding or semantic-binding package and adding binders by defining them in overrides of def attachBinders() method.

 Getting started